ChaseMichaelMartin/LettersCombined/README.md

 3. View the 'CombinedLetters.txt' folder to see each letter's content combined as one.

 4. View the 'Report.txt' file in the 'Output' folder, NOTICE only two cobinedLetters & two unique IDs listed.
-   **(inputFile 5 and 6's student ID's don't match, therefore there is no student2 ( no 3rd student ID to list in Report.txt ))**

-5. View the 'Archive' folder to view the 'Archive.txt' file containing all recieved file's content.
+5. View the 'Archive' folder to view the 'Archive' folder containing all of the 'Input' files.

  Assumptions:
+ - I refactored as much as I could to hopefully fulfill you expectations a bit more, I am willing to continue to work on this over the weekend if I can.

   - I intitially attempted to use some old code I have from my college ConsoleApp projects.
 I tried using my StreamWriter code w/ a list of letters collected from each department that combineTwoLetters() based on the conditions that would then generate a Student